adap/flower/doc/source/how-to-configure-flower.rst

  Executor config (Flower 1.10)
 *******************************

-RFC: TODO

-Purpose: Pass config values to the SuperExec executor plugin when starting the SuperExec.
+This can be used to pass config values to the SuperExec executor plugin when starting the SuperExec.
 Executor config provides a way to set static configuration values that remain constant for the entire liefetime of a SuperExec (i.e., changing them would require shutting down the SuperExec and restarting it with different values).

-Example: pass the
+For instance, you can set the address of the SuperLink with it.

 Description
 ===========